pharmajoe990/blog/_posts/2019-05-13-strategy-pattern.markdown

 ---
 layout: post
-title:  "Stategy Pattern"
+title:  "Strategy Pattern"
-date:   ??
+date:   2019-05-13 19:53:00 +1100
 categories: OO Pattern development
 ---

+### Update

 A brain dump of the Strategy pattern and a real world use case.
 Since Java is one of the more used OO Languages that's what the example is in, however it applies to other OO languages as well.
 This pattern was introduced in the original GOF Design Patterns book.

+This is a fairly old note that I made and recovered from a deep, dark location in my home directory.

 ## Why?